usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/Simulator-Features.rst.txt

 The CG grid simulation is another example using a basic CG system that shows many more input template concentration combinations for the two inputs in the system.

-`CG Grid Simulation Python Script can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Examples/Advanced Simulator Features/CG_simulationsGRID.py>`_
+`CG Grid Simulation Python Script can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Examples/Advanced%20Simulator%20Features/CG_simulationsGRID.py>`_

 .. figure:: /ExampleImages/CG_simulationsGRID.svg
    :class: with-border